sydney-australia-feature

 • Other Locations: None

-One of the best luxury hostels within Sydney, the award-winning Sydney Central is a favorite amongst young entrepreneurs, digital nomads, and groups of travellers.
-Centrally located and offering shuttle services, it is well-connected and thus a hub for global coliving and coworking travellers.
+One of the best luxury hostels in Sydney Central, the award-winning YHA is a favorite amongst young professionals, digital nomads, and groups of travelers.
+Centrally located and offering shuttle services, it is well-connected and thus a hub for global coliving and coworking travelers.

 What we liked: The massive amount of facilities such as The Vault Bar and convenience store.